 - Perform call screening, routing, and even intake interviews

-When a business hires a virtual receptionist company, they gain a team of experts who are dedicated to providing quality customer service—all under the brand who hires them.
+When a business hires a virtual receptionist for small business, medium business, or enterprise-level business, they gain a team of experts who are dedicated to providing quality customer service—all under the brand who hires them.
 In other words, when virtual receptionists answer a business’s phones, they answer as if they’re directly in that business’s office.
 Virtual receptionists act as an extension of the companies they work for, with all the expertise needed to enhance that brand’s customer experience.

 How Does a Virtual Receptionist Work for a Business?